 - Lack of storage pockets beyond large central well/compartment

-On a more serious note, this bag boasts plenty of space (28 liters) for your climbing shoes, belay shoes, harness, and other gear, and offers a cheap, lightweight (15 oz) alternative to a backpack-style pack for those who just want the option of lobbing their gear into an easily accessible bag when making their way to the indoor wall.
+On a more serious note, this bag boasts plenty of space (35 liters) for your climbing shoes, belay shoes, harness, and other gear.
+It also offers a cheaper, more lightweight (27 oz) alternative to a backpack-style pack for those who just want the option of lobbing their gear into an easily accessible bag when making their way to the indoor wall.

 How to choose a backpack for climbing

 The main point of divergence between climbing and hiking packs exists in convenience.
 The ideal climbing pack will offer easy access to your rope and gear by way of a front-loading or bucket-style top-loading design.
 The best of the bunch also usually include a few other climber-friendly features such as gear loops, solid suspension for heavy loads, compartments for shoes, chalk, quickdraws and trad gear, a rope tarp, and reinforced material on the base of the pack.
 All this usually makes climbing packs a touch heavier (except in the case of alpine models, which are more “bare-bones” in character), but far more durable and practical.

 Crag pack vs alpine pack vs gym pack

 The ideal climbing pack for you will depend large on exactly what you get up to when you put on your climbing shoes.
 The differences between crag, alpine and gym packs may seem subtle at a first glance but they can make a huge difference to performance and overall functionality.

 The ideal crag pack should be spacious enough for all your hardware and have either a front-loading design or feature a bucket-style top-loading system that allows for easy access to your ropes and kit.
 If most of the crags you head to are near the roadside or without huge approaches, you can afford to compromise a little on comfort.